 Good art and good conversation at the Morrison art gallery

-The Art History Discipline at Morris is rooted in the investigation of artists and their work, as well as the contexts and forces that shape them.
-By exploring the artworks and artifacts of other periods, you come face to face with other cultures and civilizations in a visual way.
+The Art History Discipline is rooted in the investigation of artists and their work as well as the contexts and forces that shape them.
+By exploring the artworks and artifacts of other periods, students come face to face with other cultures and civilizations in a visual way.
 Art history offers the keys to unlock a mystifying artwork or a fascinating moment in history, combined with the rewards of examining some of the most beautiful creations ever made by human hands.

-At Morris you get the advantages of both a close-knit department and a broad curriculum.
+At UMN Morris students get the advantages of both a close-knit department and a broad curriculum.
 Most classes are small, offering engaging dialogue and in-depth treatment of topics.
 The number and range of the course offerings and the expertise of the faculty at Morris are noteworthy.
-Specialized courses on are offered regularly such as:
+Specialized courses are offered regularly including:

 - African American art

 - History of photography

 - Islamic art